Chris Jericho: Charity work

 Jericho has made numerous philanthropic and charitable efforts.
 Alongside WWE superstars Kevin Owens and Tyler Breeze, he donated $2,500 to help victims of the Alberta forest fires.
 He also donated $1,500 to help Brian Knobbs with his knee surgery.
 In 2014 Jericho recorded a YouTube only exclusive podcast with a fan named Daniel House who was terminally ill.
 He also set up a fundraiser to help the fan and let him tour with his band Fozzy.
 In 2016 Jericho donated $3,000 to help pay the medical expenses for Rico Constantino's.

 In 2019 Jericho donated $5,000 to former professional wrestler Kamala to help him pay for his housing expenses as he was getting evicted from his home.
-The following year he donated another $5,000 to Kamala’s family following his death to help pay for his funeral.
+The following year he donated another $5,000 to Kamala's family following his death to help pay for his funeral.
 That same year he also donated another $5,000 to the family of Shad Gaspard following his death.

-In 2021 Jericho donated $2,500 to help cover Steve "Mongo" McMichael medical expenses after he was diagnosed with ALS.
+In 2021 Jericho donated $2,500 to help Steve "Mongo" McMichael cover medical expenses after he was diagnosed with ALS.
 He also donated $2,500 to the GoFundMe campaign set up for the family of Mohammad Anwar who was killed in a carjacking incident.
 In 2023 the wife of former professional Umaga revealed that Jericho donated $5,000 to his family following his death in 2009.

 In 2023, after Buffalo Bills player Damar Hamlin's on-field collapse during a game against the Cincinnati Bengals, Jericho donated $10,000 to Hamlin's charity; originally a $5,000 donation, he later donated another $5,000 after misspelling his own name in the original donation.
-In 2025 Jericho donated $5,000 to help cover fellow wrestler Sabu’s funeral arrangements.
+In 2025 Jericho donated $5,000 to help cover fellow wrestler Sabu's funeral arrangements.
 Later that same year he contributed $2,500 to a fundraiser for independent wrestler Syko Stu after he faced serious assault and injuries during a match.